Blockchain-Technology-Lab/consensus-decentralization/docs/contribute.md

 ### Data

-You can optionally commit small sample data for the new ledger in the input folder.
+You can optionally commit small sample data for the new ledger in the raw_block_data folder.
-Alternatively, make sure to add your raw data file in the input folder before running the tool on the new ledger.
+Alternatively, make sure to add your raw data file in the raw_block_data folder before running the tool on the new ledger.

 ## Update existing mapping information